 Once those files are loaded, they will appear in list form below the "Choose files from device" button.
 Each entry will have a status icon: a green "✓" if the file loaded without errors or a red "!" if there was an error loading the file.
 Mouse over this icon to see the status of the file, including error messages, if there are any.
 If there's a file that gives errors that you think should be a valid VWP file, send me the file, and I will try to find the error.
 There is also the "×" next to each file name, which will remove the VWP from the page when clicked.
 The large "×" at the top, to the right of the "Choose files from this device" button, removes all the VWPs from the page.

 When profiles are loaded, dots representing the frames will appear to the left of the "▶▐▐" button.
 Click or tap on one of these dots to jump to a particular frame.
 Start and stop the animation by clicking or tapping on the "▶▐▐" button.
 Increase or decrease the speed of the animation by clicking or tapping on the "+" or "-" buttons.
 Force a refresh of the data by clicking or tapping on the refresh button to the right of the "▶▐▐" button.

 |→||Move forward one frame|

-Clicking on the hodograph plot while not doing a manual selection will open the current frame as an image in another tab.
+Clicking or tapping on the hodograph plot while not doing a manual selection will open the current frame as an image in another tab.
 Download this as you would any other image.
-To download the entire sequence as an animated gifPronounced "gif", click on the "GIF" button to the bottom right of the hodograph plot.
+To download the entire sequence as an animated gifPronounced "gif", click or tap on the "GIF" button to the bottom right of the hodograph plot.
 This will open a new tab with the gif in it, after a few seconds to render the gif.
 Then download the gif as you would any other image.

 The parameter table has several parameters useful for severe storms nowcasting.